cecat/CeC-HA-Addons/addons/yamcam3/README.md

 [TensorFlow hub](https://www.kaggle.com/models/google/yamnet/tfLite/classification-tflite/1?lite-format=tflite&tfhub-redirect=true).

 The *yamnet_class_map.csv* used here is modified (without losing the original class names).
-Yamnet has a whopping 521 sound classes, so if we are looking for human-related sounds there are many distinct classes (e.g., *giggle, hiccup, laughter, shout, sigh,* not to mention *speech, crowd, or sneeze*...).
-Similarly, if we want to detect that music is playing there are many many related classes (*reggae, rimshot, rock and roll, strum, tabla*...).
+Yamnet has a whopping 521 sound classes, so if we are looking for human-related sounds there are many related classes (e.g., *giggle, hiccup, laughter, shout, sigh,* not to mention *speech, crowd, or sneeze*...).
+Similarly, if we want to detect that music is playing there are over 150 related classes (*reggae, rimshot, rock and roll, strum, tabla*...).

-For this addon to be useful for Home Assistant automations it seemed useful to group these 521 classes.
-This is done by using a modified version of *yamnet_class_map.csv* that prepends a group name to each of the 521 sound class names.
+For this addon to be useful for Home Assistant automations it seemed reasonable to group these 521 classes, so that, for example, an automation can check for "people" rather than all 60-80 classes related to people.
+The grouping is implemented by using a modified version of *yamnet_class_map.csv* that prepends a group name to each of the 521 sound class names.
 For example, the classes *fiddle*, *snareDrum*, and *Middle Eastern Music* are replaced with *music.fiddle, music.snareDrum* and * music.middleEasternMusic*;
 and the classes *Tire Squeel*, *Motorcycle*, and